 The 3D secure protocol behind Verified by Visa and Mastercard SecureCode is being updated.
 At the same time, PSD2 regulations in Europe around strong customer authentication come into force on 14 September 2019.
 We explain the implications for those who accept card payments.
-In this article we ask:
+In this article we answer some of the most frequently asked questions about 3DS 2.0.

 What is strong customer authentication?